live-clones/nala/README.rst

 # Installation
 ==============

+**Volian Scar Repo**

-Install the Volian Scar repo and then install Nala
+Install the Volian Scar repo and then install Nala.

 .. code-block:: console